 (g) to enter into or perform any other kind of contract/agreement we may have with you.

 Where it is necessary for compliance with a legal, regulatory or professional obligation

-(a) to carry out internal conflicts and other regulatory checks on new clients and new client matters and to undertake appropriate client due diligence in accordance with anti-money laundering and anti-terrorist financing law;
+(a) to carry out internal new business intake, conflicts and other regulatory checks on new clients, new client matters and ongoing matters and to undertake appropriate client due diligence in accordance with anti-money laundering, anti-terrorist financing, trade regulation and other law;

 (b) to perform appropriate pre-hiring checks of employees and partners in accordance with our professional obligations;

 (c) to undertake appropriate checks of suppliers and external advisers (for example, to comply with our obligations under applicable privacy, tax payment and tax evasion, modern slavery, anti-bribery and corruption and confidentiality rules);